Harvard Busines Review conducted a study on 7000 consumers to find out what makes people complete an intended purchase.

 Activate it, choose an image to overlay, and update it.

 Similarly, you can make changes to the heading, background colors, and more to match the overall taste and brand colors.
+You can also remove products or add variable products.

 Here you can make a host of customizations to the Checkout Form widget.